TOWNSEND — Deborahanne Mayer didn’t sing much.

 Not specifically designated as traditional country and western, the West Townsend transplant from Westford describes her genre as “feminist country.”

-Influenced by strong female voices from the industry's past -- Patsy Kline and Loretta Lynn -- Mayer's union with the band is a matter of kismet more than design.
+Influenced by strong female voices from the industry’s past — Patsy Kline and Loretta Lynn — Mayer’s union with the band is a matter of kismet more than design.
+A chance encounter on the internet with an old friend, guitarist Ben Mitchell, got the conversation angled toward music.

 Mitchell and Mayer recruited other area musicians from Putney, Vermont, where the album was recorded over a two-year period, and where they can be seen live most weekends.
 She had previously released a solo album years earlier but realized that surrounding herself with a consistent group of professional musicians would amp up her voice.